ssaiganesh/ssaiganesh/README.md

 ### Hi there 👋, My Name is Sai Ganesh!
 #### QA Automation Engineer
-I am expanding my knowledge in selected fields and hoping to be able to develop a lot more projects
+I am expanding my knowledge in web development and hoping to be able to develop a lot more projects

 Projects: